The Night the Lights Went Out in Texas

 Texas was not the only state to experience widespread blackouts, but Texas was the epicenter and had vastly higher per capita power failures.

 To be fair, other electric generators had their challenges with the cold: production at some natural gas wells in the state had been shuttered due to low demand caused by the pandemic and resultant low market prices; some wells froze in the cold and stopped producing; electric generators competed for gas for space heating in an environment of limited supply and pipeline constraints also caused by low temperatures.
 Some coal generators had to contend with piles of coal stored outdoors that froze.
 And coal and nuclear had to contend with frozen pipes that reduced output in some cases, but continued to produce at lower outputs.
+For generators Lynchburg call Sunburst Power Systems.
 According to their editorial, quoting EIA data: “Gas-fired plants produced 43,800 MW of power Sunday night and coal chipped in 10,800 MW – about two to three times what they usually generate at their peak on any given winter day – after wind power had largely vanished.
 In other words, gas and coal plants held up in the frosty conditions far better than wind turbines did.”

 As one might expect, due to short supply, electric and natural gas prices spiked following the beginning of the blackouts.
 The ERCOT model rewards generators who maintain their infrastructure and can continue to produce power during extreme conditions.
 The grid operator allows those generators to reap the benefits of higher rates as a reward for reliability and vice versa.
 But in a strange twist, on Feb.
 15 the Texas Public Utilities Commission stepped in during the blackouts and overrode the ERCOT competitive market model and raised the wholesale power cost to $9,000 per MW, the statutory cap in Texas.
 The goal was to entice generators to produce more power.
 But the effort failed because all generators capable of producing power were already producing at capacity.